 PERMANENT EYELINER INTRODUCTION

-Before an appointment can be booked, all potential clients must please confirm they are within the guidelines of the Eyeliner Micropigmentation Contraindications list.
+Before an appointment can be booked, all potential clients must please read to confirm they are within the guidelines of the Eyeliner Micropigmentation Contraindications list.
 Also, it is recommended that all additional Permanent Eyeliner information provided on this website be read to ensure potential clients are well informed about the service.
 Once this is done, the client may move forward with the scheduling process

 Why Consider Permanent Eyeliner?